This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Bake the butternut squash face-down to obtain a little extra steam and a wonderful caramelized color on the cut side from the pan.

-If diced:
+If roasting diced:

-The basic seasonings that we use are salt and pepper.
+The basic seasonings that I use are salt and pepper.
 However, there are tons of ways to kick the flavors up a notch.
 To add flavors with minimal effort, here are a few ways to spice up your roasted butternut squash with sweet or savory spices.

 • Classic garlic and herbs.
 You will never go wrong with grated garlic cloves and fresh rosemary, thyme, or parsley.